Photo by D Moms. The most important meal of the day? Breakfast. (With coffee for mama, natch.)

 Vitamin Water — So called “Vitamin” Waters are usually accompanied by high fructose corn syrup, dyes, and synthetic vitamins.
 It is nothing but a deceivingly healthy sounding, high-priced chemical cocktail.

 Coconut Water – An excellent source of potassium and excellent in treating dehydration (especially associated with a holiday party hangover), coconut water can be a healthy choice.
 But remember that large soda companies are behind some brands.
 For example, a container of Zico typically contains 22 grams of sugar (almost the same amount that’s in soda), and that’s the plain version.
 Added-fruit varieties only increase the calorie count.
-Pure water is best.
-Have it with a banana and save your money.
-If you have had a hard workout and need electrolytes, add a dash of Himalayan salt to RO water and stir.
+If you are a coconut water fan, reach for the raw, naturally processed brands.
+(There are very few.)
+Know the difference between Coconut water: the water the comes from the inside of the coconut.
+It is clear and thin and Coconut Milk which is actually from the flesh of the coconut and high in saturated fat and calories.
+If you have had a hard workout and need electrolytes, add a dash of Himalayan salt to purified water, stir and drink.

 Be sure and support clean water by refusing to use chemical yard services, fertilizer.
 Purchase or grow organic food, know what's in your water in your area and hold industrial businesses accountable (meat processing, Chemical companies, Industrial farms, mining, etc)